lagom/lagom/docs/manual/scala/guide/advanced/IntegratingNonLagom.md

 @[stop-application](code/IntegratingNonLagom.scala)

-This is dependent on the variant you choose and if your implementation is managing any resources.
-For instance, the `StandaloneLagomClientFactory` is responsible for managing an internal `ActorSystem` and Akka Streams `Materializer` and therefore its `stop()` method will make sure that they are shutdown.
-The `LagomClientFactory` on the other hand is not managing any resource and its `stop()` method has a noops implementation.

-You may want to override the `stop()` method when implementing your own `LagomClientFactory`, For instance, in case you are reusing an existing `ActorSystem`, but prefer to use a internal `Materializer`.
+You may want to override the `stop()` method when implementing your own `LagomClientFactory`.
+For instance, in case you are reusing an existing `ActorSystem`, but prefer to use a internal `Materializer`.
 In which case, you can use this method to shutdown the `Materializer` only.
+When overriding this method, make sure you also release the internally managed resources by calling `LagomClientFactory.releaseInternalResources()` method.

 Typically this factory will be a singleton in your system.
 If your system is using Spring for example, you would create a `FactoryBean` that instantiates it, and you would implement a `@PreDestroy` annotated method that stopped the factory client.